livz/livz.github.io/_posts/2012-07-21-Nebula-wargame-walkthrough.md

 ## Overview

 Recently at work someone introduced a modified version of the [Nebula](https://exploit-exercises.com/nebula/) wargame.
 The goal of the game is local privilege escalation on a Linux machine (a virtual machine is provided).
 It's very interesting and covers many areas: SUID files, race conditions, format string vulnerabilities, library manipulations, etc. It comprises 20 levels and solutions to some of them are already posted on different sites.
-Keep in mind that many levels can be solved in different ways.
+Keep in mind netthat many levels can be solved in different ways.
 So here's mine.

 ## Level 0
 The instructions here are pretty clear: _find a Set User ID program that will run as the "flag00" account"_.